Clip Snip to tray. Drag anywhere.

 Pay once.
 Own it.

-£14.99 one-time.
+Half price for launch until 31 August, then full price from 1 September.
 Buy once, updates free for v1.
 No subscription.
-Every tier includes every feature — the only difference is how many devices your licence covers.
+Every tier includes every feature - the only difference is how many devices your licence covers.
 Purchases are handled securely by Lemon Squeezy.

 Requires Windows 10 or 11.
 Installer delivered by Lemon Squeezy after purchase.